 The esters of ferulic acid act primarily on the endocrine system.
-Studies in animals showed docosanol reduced levels of luteinizing hormone and testosterone while raising adrenal steroid secretion of both adrenal androgens and corticosteroids.
+Studies in animals showed docosanol reduced levels of luteinizing hormone and testosterone.
 Docosanol also significantly lowers serum prolactin levels.
 This reduction of prolactin is quite significant because prolactin increases both the uptake of testosterone and the synthesis of dihydrotestosterone within the prostate.

 The accumulation of testosterone within the prostate and its subsequent conversion to the more potent dihydrotestosterone is thought to be the major contributing factor to the hyperplasia of the prostatic cells observed in BPH.
 However, traces of docosanol are present in Pygeum africanum, the esterification with ferulic acid results in greater bioavailability and activity.

 Ferulic acid esters and the sterol fraction of Pygeum africanum exert cholesterol-lowering action systemically as well as within the prostate.
-Breakdown products of cholesterol were shown to accumulate in prostate tissue affected with either BPH or cancer.
+Breakdown products of cholesterol were shown to accumulate in prostate tissue affected with BPH.